MachineDragon/IT_Technical_Troubleshooting/README.md

                              OR

-Disable then Re-enabled ethernet adapter in device manager
+Disable then Re-enabled Wifi adapter in device manager

                              OR